 - Blackboard Discussion Board for Instructors (PDF)

 - University of Oregon's Generating and Facilitating Engaging and Effective Online Discussions Handout

 Blackboard Journals offer students a private opportunity to interact directly with the instructor and reflect on a course's content.
 Private by default, instructors must first create the journal before students respond with journal entries.
 Journals are gradable and instructors can choose to open journals up to the rest of the course to read and comment on.

-NEW to Blackboard Learn 9.1, Blackboard Wikis is a collaborative tool that allows students to contribute and modify one or more pages of course-related materials.
+Blackboard Wikis is a collaborative tool that allows students to contribute and modify one or more pages of course-related materials.
 Judging individual participation in a group collaborative effort is a main focus of the Blackboard Wikis, to the extent that instructors can view each student's interaction with wiki pages and can grade based upon that participation.